Can you afford to buy a home in Denver right now? For many, it’s not an easy decision making the leap from renting to owning.

 At Usaj Realty, we are clearly in favor of home ownership, but we aren’t in the business of helping people make decisions that they'll later regret.
 Feel free to reach out to us if you’re interested in learning more about whether buying a home in Denver is right for you.

-(Editor's note: This blog was originally published in September of 2017.
+(Editor's note: This blog was previously published in November of 2019.
 It has been completely updated to provide current information).